 This is what the audio pros do.
 For most corrections, they don’t suggest numbers; instead, they urge you to hone your listening skills and adjust the dials until the audio sounds good.
-It isn’t an exact science – after all, every musical performance is unique – though they do suggest applying corrections in a certain order – for example, adding Reverb last.
+It isn’t an exact science – after all, every musical performance is unique – but they do suggest applying corrections in a certain order – for example, adding Reverb last.
 (If you need to reduce reverb, you should do it first to avoid having to deal with excessive reverb while you apply other effects.)

 While augmenting the audio in your software, try to do “just enough” and not too much.